Missouri Military and Veterans Benefits

 to attend required active and inactive duty training

 Who is eligible for Missouri State Employees Leave for Military Duty?
-Missouri National Guard and Reserve Service members are eligible for military leave.
+Missouri National Guard and U.S. Armed Forces Reserve Service members are eligible for military leave.

 Military Experience Allowed for Missouri Professional License Qualifications: All professional licensing boards or commissions in Missouri are required to accept applicable military education, training, or experience toward the qualification requirements for professional licenses or certifications.

-Missouri Professional License Extensions due to Military Service: Reserve component Service members that hold a Missouri professional license or certification that are ordered to active duty are not required to attend continuing education or training during their active duty service.
+Missouri Professional License Extensions due to Military Service: Reserve component Service members who hold a Missouri professional license or certification and are ordered to active duty are not required to attend continuing education or training during their active duty service.
 After returning from active duty, they will not have to make up or retake any training or education missed during that time.

 In addition, all professional licensing boards and commissions are required to give military Spouses priority when processing applications.

 For more information and qualification requirements for specific professions please contact:

 Jefferson City, MO 65102-1335